se-edu/learningresources/contents/go/Go.md

 More information on error handling can be found on the [Go blog](https://blog.golang.org/error-handling-and-go) or [Go wiki](https://github.com/golang/go/wiki/PanicAndRecover).

 ### Interfaces
 Although Go has types and methods and allows pseudo-object-oriented style of programming, type hierarchy does not exist in Go.
 Instead, Go uses interfaces to specify methods that types should implement, favouring composition over inheritance.
-Types implement interfaces by implementing the methods in the interface, and do not need to explicitly specify which interfaces are implemented.
+Types do not need to explicitly specify which interfaces are implemented.
+Instead, types implement interfaces by implementing the methods in the interface.

 In the example below, the `Rectangle` type implements the interface `TwoDimensional` by implementing the methods `area()` and `perim()` that are specified in the interface.
 Thus, instances of `Rectangle` can be used as arguments to `price`.